How is the test performed?

 Impact of Covid-19 on FIT Services

-Consistent with the Ministry of Health’s recommendation that all non-essential health care services be delayed until after the COVID-19 pandemic, Ontario Health (Cancer Care Ontario) is recommending that all routine cancer screening tests be delayed.
+Consistent with the Ministry of Health’s recommendation that all non-essential health care services be delayed in light of the COVID-19 pandemic, Ontario Health (Cancer Care Ontario) is recommending that all routine cancer screening tests be deferred.
 This includes screening for colorectal cancer with the fecal immunochemical test (FIT).

-Please be aware that LifeLabs will temporarily stop mailing FIT kits to patients as of Monday March 23, 2020, and will be unable to process replacement kits until further notice.
+Please be aware that LifeLabs has temporarily stopped mailing FIT kits to patients as of Monday March 23, 2020.
+Therefore, we ask that you do not send requisitions for FIT until further notice.

-A requisition that was received by LifeLabs before March 23rd, but has not yet resulted in a FIT kit being mailed, will remain in a processing queue until after the COVID-19 pandemic.
-These requisitions will not expire and the FIT kit will be mailed at a later date.
+A requisition that was received by LifeLabs before March 23rd but has not yet resulted in a FIT kit being mailed, will remain in a processing queue.
+These requisitions will not expire, and the FIT kit will be mailed at a later date.

-We recommend that patients who have received a FIT kit recently and have not yet completed it, wait until after the pandemic to complete their FIT.
-LifeLabs will continue to test all completed FIT tests that may be received during the COVID-19 pandemic.
+While LifeLabs will continue to test all completed FITs that are received during the COVID-19 pandemic, we recommend that patients who have received a FIT kit recently and have not yet completed it, wait until further notice to complete their FIT.

 What is the fecal immunochemical test (FIT)?